Blora Regency: Geography

 The regency has an area of 1955.83 km2.
 Blora Regency consists of both lowland and hilly areas between 20 and 280 metres high above sea level.
-The northern part of the regency is a hilly area that forms a series of Northern Limestone Mountains as well as in the southern area (Kendeng Mountains) that stretches from east of Semarang to Lamongan (East Java).
+The northern part of the regency is a hilly area that forms a series of Northern Limestone Mountains as well as the southern area (Kendeng Mountains) that stretches from east of Semarang to Lamongan (East Java).
 The capital of Blora Regency is located right on the slope of the Northern Limestone Mountains.

-Half of Blora Regency's area is forested, especially on the northern, eastern and southern region, while the central lowland is mainly used for agricultural purposes (rice fields).
+Half of Blora Regency's area is forested, especially in the northern, eastern, and southern regions, while the central lowland is mainly used for agricultural purposes (rice fields).
 During the dry season, most of Blora Regency has a water supply shortage, either for drinking or irrigation, especially in limestone and mountainous areas.
 In the rainy season, several areas are prone to landslides.